Updated on September 17, 2021

 We will see how this plays out over the coming months.
 Remember, there is a reasonableness standard for the landlord’s duty to mitigate.
 What is reasonable now?
 Nothing?
 Or, perhaps listing the commercial space for lease with an agent, advertising availability and running promotions for when the stay at home orders are lifted.
 Again, there is no exact measure but landlords would be wise to take some action to avoid being penalized for a failure to mitigate damages.

 This is a hot topic and we expect a lot more on this in the coming days.

-If you are a commercial landlord or commercial tenant who is dealing lease issues due to the economic fallout from Coronavirus, you should consult with a real estate litigation attorney to determine your rights or liabilities.
-The attorneys at Schorr Law have years of experience litigating commercial lease disputes, as well as drafting commercial lease agreement.
+If you are a commercial landlord or commercial tenant who is dealing lease issues due to the economic fallout from Coronavirus, you should consult with a best commercial lease dispute attorney in Los Angeles to determine your rights or liabilities.
+Los Angeles based real estate lawyers at Schorr Law have years of experience litigating commercial lease disputes, as well as drafting commercial lease agreement.
 Contact Schorr Law to schedule a consult today.